francescogerardomarra/its/modulo26/5_security_hello_world.md

 # Security Hello World

-We'll enhance an already built Spring Boot REST web service by integrating **JWT authentication**.
+We'll enhance an already built Spring Boot REST JPA web service by integrating **JWT authentication**.

 Our goal is to secure specific endpoints while keeping others publicly accessible.
 Specifically, we’ll secure the endpoints `/shop/items` and `/shop/users`, allowing **admin-only** access using **JWT-based stateless authentication**.

 We will build on a previously implemented Spring Boot 3.4.4 project using **Java 21**, introducing a robust and scalable authentication flow.
 The process will include utilizing **Basic Authentication** for the login and generating a **JWT token** that needs to be included in the `Authorization` header as a `Bearer` token when accessing protected resources.